avalanche-foundation/ACPs/ACPs/X-subnet-only-validators.md

 ### Future Work

-The previously described specification is a minimal, additive change to Subnet Validation semantics.
-It alone, however, fails to communicate what is possible if Subnet Validation is decoupled from Primary Network validation or provide an alternative use of $AVAX that would've otherwise been staked to create Subnet Validators.
+The previously described specification is a minimal, additive change to Subnet Validation semantics that prepares the Avalanche Network for a more flexible Subnet model.
+It alone, however, fails to communicate this flexibility nor provides an alternative use of $AVAX that would have otherwise been used to create Subnet Validators.

-The following ideas require their own ACPs...

-Shared to (TODO: if not blocked by this, should share?)

-...once relationship is decoupled, can consider
+Below are two high-level ideas (Pay-As-You-Go Subnet Validation Fees and $AVAX-Augmented Security) that highlight how this initial change could be extended in the future.
+If the Avalanche Community is interested in their adoption, they should each be proposed as a unique ACP where they can be properly specified. **These ideas are only suggestions for how the Avalanche Network could be modified in the future if this ACP is adopted.
+Supporting this ACP does not require supporting these ideas or committing to their rollout.**

 #### Pay-As-You-Go Subnet Validation Fees
 _To lower validation fees, should rely on BLS Multi-Singature Voting: https://hackmd.io/@patrickogrady/100k-subnets#How-will-BLS-Multi-Signature-uptime-voting-work_